openshift-labs/learn-katacoda/servicemesh/2-deploy-microservices/3deploy-customer.md

 `customer => I/O error on GET request for "http://preference:8080": preference; nested exception is java.net.UnknownHostException: preference`

-This concludes the deployment of `customer` microservice.
+This concludes the deployment of the `customer` microservice.